dariosky/udacity-myreads/README.md

 to have the message reacing the parent component that takes care of the state.

-This will become better using Redux ;)
+This will become better using Redux, next part of course ;)

 We have component for the BookLibrary, the BookSearch page, BookShelf, Book and BookShelfChanger, and we keep the shelves sorted by name.

+In the BookSearch component we reuse all the components, the only difference (in CSS) is that known books are hilighted.
+Book state is consistent across views.

-Also the number of shelves can be tuned easily in the `availableShelves`.
+Finally the number of shelves can be tuned easily in the `availableShelves`.